All Episodes

 That's not the kind of thing we want our military for or our National Guard for.

-The perhaps most justifiable deployment of National Guard for purposes of law and order that people certainly objected to but a lot of people defended was when Bush 41 deployed the National Guard to Los Angeles after the acquittal of the people who had been charged with attacking Rodney King and beating Rodney King.
+The perhaps most justifiable deployment of National Guard for purposes of law and order that people certainly objected to, but a lot of people defended, was when Bush 41 deployed the National Guard to Los Angeles after the acquittal of the people who had been charged with attacking Rodney King and beating Rodney King.

-days entailed all sorts of huge amounts of property damage and all kinds of instability, and the Los Angeles police department seemed incapable of quelling that disturbance.
+That jury verdict that went on for many days entailed all sorts of huge amounts of property damage and all kinds of instability.

 And so President Bush ordered the National Guard onto the streets of Los Angeles where they helped quell those kinds of that level of civil disobedience and even violence and rioting.

-And we don't really have anything similar to that, no matter how bad you think the crime might rate is or anything else like that.
+And we don't really have anything similar to that, no matter how bad you think the crime rate is or anything else like that.

-And so, as I said, if somebody can present to me a very concrete case for how instability in American cities, cities are rising to the level of insurrection, or some other form of extraordinary instability that only the US military can address.
+And so, as I said, if somebody can present to me a very concrete case for how instability in American cities are rising to the level of insurrection or some other form of extraordinary instability that only the U.S. military can address, I'm open to hearing it, but I've heard nothing even close to that.

-And it's very important to keep in mind, even if that seems tempting to you, to remember how dangerous it is to have a president be able to unleash the military, not anywhere he wants throughout the world, which is already bad enough, but within American cities against what he calls the enemy within,
+And it's very important to keep in mind, even if that seems tempting to you, to remember how dangerous it is to have a president be able to unleash the military, not anywhere he wants throughout the world, which is already bad enough, but within American cities against what he calls the enemy within, by which he means people he perceives as political enemies.

-by which he means people he he perceives as political enemies, the dangers and potential for abuse of that, let alone the precedent that it sets, ought to be so self-evident that everybody ought to be instinctively alarmed whenever a president starts speaking that way.
+The dangers and potential for abuse of that, let alone the precedent that it sets, ought to be so self-evident that everybody ought to be instinctively alarmed whenever a president starts speaking that way.

-*music* Do you know those nights when you just don't sleep?
+Do you know those nights when you just don't sleep?

-I actually had one of those nights within the last week, they're miserable, and then the next day you're dragging and you're exhausted, and everything just feels heavier and harder.
+I actually had one of those nights within the last week, they're miserable, and then the next day you're dragging and you're exhausted, everything just feels heavier and harder.

-That's where CBD from CB distillery can really make a big difference.
+That's where CBD from CB Distillery can really make a big difference.

-It's not just sleep, though.
+It's not just sleep though.

-CB Distillery has all kinds of organic solutions that work with your body to help do things like reduce stress or alleviate pain after exercise, or even improve your mood and focus.
+CB Distillery has all kinds of organic solutions that work with your body to help do things like reduce stress or alleviate pain after exercise or even improve your mood and focus.

-And it's all made with the highest quality, clean ingredients, no fillers, just premium CBD.
+And it's all made with the highest quality, clean ingredients.

-That's the real win of CB distillery solutions.
+That's the real win of CB Distillery solutions.

 It's why I've used it for all sorts of just little nagging injuries that I get.